 Class V injection wells are wells not included Classes I through IV, and VI.
-Class V wells are used for the storage or disposal of fluids into or above a USDW.
+Class V wells are used for the storage or disposal of fluids into or below a USDW.
 The fluid injected must meet appropriate criteria as determined by the classification of the receiving aquifer.
 Common types of Class V wells include air conditioning return flow wells, swimming pool drainage wells, stormwater drainage wells, lake level control wells, domestic waste wells, and aquifer storage and recovery (ASR) wells (see below).
 There are more than 13,000 Class V wells in Florida.
 (See below for differentiation of major and non-major Class V wells.)

 Major vs. Non-Major Class V Wells

 Major Class V wells are permitted through our Tallahassee office.
 These wells include all ASR wells, aquifer recharge, exploratory and reverse osmosis wells.
 They also include domestic waste wells completed in a USDW.

 Non-Major Class V wells are permitted through our district offices.
 These wells include domestic wastewater wells below the USDW, closed loop heat pump/air conditioning return flow wells, swimming pool drainage wells, stormwater wells and remediation wells.